smastrom/vue-use-active-scroll/README.md

 Highlighting sidebar links using the [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) may have various drawbacks:

-- Scrolling speed or behavior affects accuracy
+- Scrolling speed affects accuracy
-- Once reached the bottom, some links may never be highlighted if previous targets are entirely visible.
+- Last links may never be highlighted once reached the bottom
-- Clicking on such links highlights different links (or does nothing).
+- Clicking on some links highlights different links (or does nothing).
-- When accessing/refreshing the page, the active target may not reflect the one in the the URL hash.
+- When accessing the page, the active target may not reflect the one in the the URL hash.
-- Ensuring different behaviors on scroll from click and scroll from wheel/touch is trivial.
+- Observer configuration cannot be tweaked dynamically

 > If you're struggling with any of these issues, this package might help you.